 Manhole cover in Berlin

-This manhole cover displays a compilation of main sights in Berlin.
-I’m surprised that the new Federal Chancellery Building is considered a main sight.
+This manhole cover in Berlin displays a compilation of the main sights in the German capital.
+I’m surprised that the new Federal Chancellery Building (2001) is a member of this group of Berlin attractions.
 [German]

 This manhole cover displays the cathedral of Naumburg (Saale).
 The German full name is Naumburger Dom St. Peter und St. Paul.
 The cathedral dates back to the 13th century and is part of the Romanesque Road (Straße der Romanik) in Saxony-Anhalt.